ioChem-BD/documentation-data-conversion/README.md

         -   ![](/imgs/None.png)No field is captured / displayed

-    -   If there are no matches for our section, you can try to find it directly from *Legacy to CML* section inside content tab.
+    -   If there are no matches for our section, you can try to find it directly from *Conversion templates : Text to CML* section inside content tab.
 If even then you don't find it, you must contact our development team to code such data extraction template and it's visualized fields.

 -   "I want to view the logic under some fields assignement inside HTML5 templates: charge, multiplicity, calculation type and so on"

     The straight way to access such information is to refer calculation HTML5 conversion related section.
-To do so we'll access content tab and then navigate to "CML 2 HTML5" entry, then we must choose selected format and later navigate to *Page components detail* and then to *Header* section.
+To do so we'll access content tab and then navigate to *HTML report content* entry, then we must choose selected format and later navigate to *Page components detail* and then to *Header* section.